Conanbranch/ai4code-transformer-baseline/README.md

 - Although this is probably overley complicated, a ratio of comments to code could help.
 Try if bored.
 - Multiple restarts for lowest initial loss

-## To Try (Input Preprocessing)

-Note: Heavy processing may not be a good idea as transformers can utilize context.

-- Think of Unkown Tokens and whether they are good or bad - https://www.kaggle.com/code/christofhenkel/how-to-preprocessing-when-using-embeddings
-- Spell Check?
-Maybe
-- Remove non-english?
-Mayb
+## Final

+- Do final evaluation with different rankings, revert if no change
+- Train final models on all data
-May want to submit one version with limited preprocessing for final to limit final submission errors.
+- May want to submit one version with limited preprocessing for final to limit final submission errors.